 At present, the GSEFM does not charge tuition for students enrolled in one of its degree programs on a full-time basis.
 There is a registration fee of approximately 360 Euros which is to be paid to the Goethe University’s central administration each semester.
-Payment of this fee also entitles students to use public transportation in the Frankfurt-Mainz-Darmstadt region and beyond for the entire semester.
+Payment of this fee also entitles students to visit public museums in Frankfurt and use public transportation in the Frankfurt-Mainz-Darmstadt region and beyond for the entire semester.

 Ph.D. program applicants are considered for the stipend/scholarship programs that they qualify for, and such financial aid is granted on a competitive basis.
 Some of the scholarship programs require submission of further material (beyond what needs to be submitted as part of the admissions process) and/or involve video interviews, and applicants nominated by the admissions committee for stipend/scholarship programs will be guided by GSEFM staff through the steps of the stipend/scholarship selection process.
 As all financial aid may be awarded during the first round of admissions, GSEFM strongly recommends to submit applications by January 31 of the calendar year for which admission is being sought.
 It will also be useful for applicants to indicate on the application form whether they anticipate being able to join GSEFM if no financial aid could be granted.